New York State Route 96: Ontario County

 Although NY 96 travels mostly in an east–west direction throughout Ontario County, it is still signed as a north–south highway.
-Less than 1 mi into the county, NY 96 connects to NY 14 by way of a cloverleaf interchange, an oddity considering the rural location of the interchange.
+Less than 1 mi into the county, NY 96 connects to NY 14 by way of a cloverleaf interchange.
 West of NY 14, NY 96 begins to parallel the paths of both the New York State Thruway (I-90) and the Canandaigua Lake outlet to the north.
 The highway follows both entities across the town of Phelps to the village of the same name, where NY 96 meets the southern terminus of NY 88.
 Just west of the village, NY 96 intersects the northern terminus of NY 488, formerly part of NY 88.
 West of the intersection, a northward reverse S-curve draws NY 96 closer to the Thruway and the outlet as the route heads toward the village of Clifton Springs, which NY 96 bypasses to the north.

 4 mi to the west in the village of Manchester, NY 96 crosses over the outlet (which roughly follows NY 21 south to Canandaigua Lake from this point out) and indirectly connects to the Thruway by way of a junction with NY 21 located north of the village center and just south of where NY 21 meets the Thruway at exit 43.
 West of NY 21, NY 96 curves gently to the south, crossing the Ontario Central Railroad before resuming its westward alignment near the grade crossing.
 At this point, NY 96 enters the town of Farmington and begins to parallel the Thruway once more.
 The route passes by Finger Lakes Gaming and Race Track, located between County Route 8 (CR 8) and NY 332, prior to intersecting NY 332 itself 0.5 mi west of the race track.